 What is your maximum capacity?
 For overnight accommodation – 30 people.
-For Coyote Lodge deck – 70.
-For Coyote Lodge kitchen/dining room – 40.
+For Coyote Lodge deck – 50 persons.
+For Coyote Lodge kitchen/dining room – 30 persons.

 How much personal assistance is available for people with severe disabilities?
 As volunteers, we cannot provide specialized assistance.
 Please bring needed equipment, supplies, and personal care support.